toradex/flash-analytics-docs/README.md

 ### Flash Write Emulator

-Application that writes to the flash, RAM and a TTY devicefor debugging purposes.
+Application that writes to the flash, RAM and a TTY device for debugging purposes.